Program Details

 As a result of this program, candidates will:

-- Design standards-based lesson plans in their language of concentration (Spanish, Cantonese, Mandarin, or Korean).
+- Design and implement standards-based instruction in DLBE classroom contexts in the target language (Spanish, Mandarin, or Korean).

-- Assess student learning in the target language (Spanish, Cantonese, Mandarin, or Korean)
+- Assess student learning in the target language and interpret data to inform instructional decision-making.

-- Apply current second language acquisition theory and research to conduct research projects related to bilingual education or biliteracy development.
+- Apply second language acquisition theory and current research to DLBE classroom practice.

-- Differentiate the traditions, status, and communication patterns of the culture of emphasis, as experienced in the country or countries of origin and the United States.
+- Differentiate how the traditions, social status, and communication patterns of the focal culture shape language use and instructional practices in DLBE programs across the country or countries of origin and the United States.

 Program Admissions Requirements